cryptoparty/handbook/src/chapter_00_cryptoparty_handbook/01_a_cryptoparty_manifesto.md

 > We are creating a world where anyone, anywhere may express his or her beliefs, no matter how singular, without fear of being coerced into silence or conformity.

 Sixteen years later, and the Internet has changed the way we live our lives.
 It has given us the combined knowledge of humankind at our fingertips.
 We can form new relationships and  share our thoughts and lives with friends worldwide.
 We can organise, communicate and collaborate in ways never thought possible.
-This is the world we want to hand down to our children, a world with a free internet.
+This is the world we want to hand down to our children, a world with a free Internet.

 Unfortunately, not all of John Perry Barlow's vision has come to pass.
 Without access to online anonymity, we can not be free from privilege or prejudice.
 Without privacy, free expression is not possible.

 The problems we face in the 21st Century require all of humanity to work together.
 The issues we face are are serious: climate change, energy crises, state censorship, mass surveillance and on-going wars.
 We must be free to communicate and associate without fear.
 We need to support opensource projects which aim to increase the commons' knowledge of technologies that we all depend on [http://opensourceecology.org/wiki](http://opensourceecology.org/wiki) Contribute!

 To realise our right to privacy and anonymity online, we need peer-reviewed, crowd-sourced solutions.
-CryptoParties provide the opportunity to meetup and learn how to use these solutions to give us all the means with which to assert our right to privacy and anonymity online.
+CryptoParties provide the opportunity to meet up and learn how to use these solutions to give us all the means with which to assert our right to privacy and anonymity online.

  * We are all users, we fight for the user and we strive to empower the user.
 We assert user requests are why computers exist.
 We trust in the collective wisdom of human beings, not software vendors, corporations or governments.
 We refuse the shackles of digital gulags, lorded over by vassal interests of governments and corporations.
 We are the CypherPunk Revolutionaries.